You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 If you’ve been feeling worse for wear since you quit, nicotine withdrawal is the culprit.

-- In the first six days after quitting, your withdrawal symptoms are at their strongest.
+- In the first six to seven days after quitting, your withdrawal symptoms are at their strongest.

 - They typically begin a few hours after your last cigarette and intensify during the first 72 hours after quitting, when the body has cleared itself of nicotine.